 Itchy, swollen, dry skin, fluid-filled blisters, a red rash… do these sound familiar?
 These are the common symptoms of

 atopic eczema or atopic dermatitis, a skin condition which

 affects nearly 21 per cent, or one in five people in Singapore.

 Atopic eczema is the most common form of

 eczema, an itchy skin disorder that can occur at any age.
 It is particularly common in babies and young children and can be caused by a combination of factors including a genetic predisposition, skin irritants, allergies, the environment and stress.
 Eczema is not infectious or contagious.

 “The rash may appear red, wet and weepy or dry, thickened and scaly.
 Scratching often aggravates the rash,” says

-A/Prof Pang Shiu Ming, Senior Consultant at the
+Associate Professor Pang Shiu Ming, Senior Consultant from the

 Department of Dermatology at